Land0fChocolate/NewEmeraldRomHack/README.md

 - Slow Start: Timer tuned down to 1 turn from 5.
 - Sweet Veil: Also ignores evasion boosts from target.
 - Corrosion: Also makes user's poison moves super effective against steel types.
 - Solar Power: No longer decreases HP.
-Power modifier changed to 25%.
+Power modifier changed to 25% from 50%.
 - Normalize: Buffed to 30% from 20%.
 - Liquid Voice: Also powers up sound moves by 20%.
 - Cursed Body: Now always disables the move for just the next turn.